Trauma-informed care: using trauma awareness to enhance everyday practice (CPD31)

 The health and social care sector in particular is recognising the potential benefits of enhanced trauma-awareness among the workforce in delivering safe and effective services.

-This course provides an overview of the basis, rationale and principles of trauma-informed care.
+This online course provides an overview of the basis, rationale and principles of trauma-informed care.
 It provides an understanding of the breadth of applications across sectors as well as an appreciation of this as an evolving field that is open to interpretation and misconception.

 The course will focus on areas of particular relevance to frontline practitioners working in any health or social support sector to increase confidence in understanding and responding to the impact of trauma upon service users.